 Reconnect With Referring Doctors

 Addiction is a chronic disease, which means it requires intensive, ongoing care — even after the worst symptoms are under control.
-For the best chance of long-term success, suggest that your loved one reconnects with the doctor or counsellor who referred them.
-This gives the doctor a complete picture of the scenario and closes the cycle from starting a treatment plan to finishing it.
+For the best chance of long-term sobriety, suggest that your loved one reconnects with the doctor or counselor who referred them.
+This gives the doctor a complete picture of the scenario and closes the cycle from starting a substance abuse treatment plan to finishing it.

 Encourage Them to Go Attend AA or NA Meetings

 AA has been in existence since 1939, and it continues to inspire people to change to this day.
-It’s often listed as one of the essential recovery tools because so many people benefit from it.
-These meetings give your loved one an opportunity to express their feelings and tell their story to a group of people who can understand this aspect of their life.
+It’s often listed as one of the essential recovery process tools because so many people benefit from it.
+These meetings give your loved one an opportunity to express their feelings and tell their story to a support system who can understand this aspect of their life.
 It also teaches them to listen to others, promotes empathy and gives them a sense of accountability to an entire community.

 Introduce Them to Recovery Works’ Alumni Group

 Another great way to help someone stay sober is to make sure they’ve signed up for Recovery Works’ alumni groups.
 We meet regularly to catch up, share our experiences and just have fun.
-When someone takes part in a treatment plan here, they become part of the family.
+When someone takes part in addiction therapy here, they become part of the family.
 Someone’s support network can never be too big.
-The more options they have to express how they feel and seek help if they need it, the better.
+The more support group meeting options they have to express how they feel and seek drug addiction treatment help if they need it, the better.